BrendonButler/entropy/README.md

 ### 🧪 Running Tests

 To run tests, you need to have the native libraries for the specific platform available.
-You can download them from the [LWJGL website](https://www.lwjgl.org/download).
+You can download them from the [LWJGL website](https://www.lwjgl.org/download) (ensure the version matches your project dependencies).

 > [!NOTE]
 > For macOS, you will need to specify the `-XstartOnFirstThread` JVM argument to avoid threading issues.